 The street talk also states that girls outside the clubs did not pass the health test and will probably give you an STD.
 No idea if that is true, but that is what I’m told.
 It is my guess that with the short incubation time of some STDs, it will be hard to tell if a girl is healthy or not.

-For some girls taking care of health means as much as taking a shower and wash you down with Bioderm soap, for that kills the germs.
+For some girls taking care of their health means as much as taking a shower and washing yourself down with Bioderm soap, for that kills the germs.
 (Don’t even ask!)

 What to do when you picked up a sexually transmitted disease in Puerto Galera?

 Condom or not, there are many ways you can get infected with a sexually transmitted disease.
 If it happened to you, you can visit the clinic in Sabang.
 Or St. Gilbert Medical Clinic in Minolo, they both have a lab and can do the first testing, further testing will be done elsewhere, and will cost more or less 350 pesos.
 Consultation from the doctor costs 500 pesos per time.

 Or you visit the (Medical Missions) MMG Hospital in Calapan.
 It is a private hospital and they have an upscale laboratory and a good reputation.
 And they seem to know how to handle STDs pretty well.